movestore/movestore.github.io/create_workflow.md

 <kbd>![](files/error0.png ':size=400x')</kbd>

-We recommend trying out the following actions to try to solve the error.
+We recommend the following actions to try to solve the error.

 #### Consult error details and App logs
 Take a look at the error message by clicking on `Error details`.
 The error message may already indicate the problem.